adkumar-tech/README.md/README.md

 ## About me
 Hi, I'm Aditi.
-I am a beginner to coding and robotics.
+I am a middle schooler and a beginner to coding and robotics hoping to expand my understanding of computer science.
+I have various interests in academics, arts, and sports.
+On top of extracurricular classes, I love archery, reading, and rewatching *Pride and Prejudice*.
+I frequently participate in math competitions such as MathCounts, Berkeley mini Math Tournament, and Mustang Math.

 <details>
 <summary>My top Interests</summary>